emmaggie/nd4j/getstarted.md

 * Unzip the download, move it to your applications folder, and open the application.
 Upon opening, you may be prompted to install a Java SE 6 runtime.
 If so, install it.

 * As you open IntelliJ, you will have to choose whether to create or open a project.
-Choose "Open Project" from the menu, and then select the working directory for Deeplearning4j.
-Mine was "java-deeplearning".
+Choose "Open Project" from the menu, and then select the working directory for ND4J.
 Click the open button for that folder.
 (It will take a while for all the dependencies to be resolved, during which time you will not be able to run your examples.)

 ![Alt text](../img/open_project.png)

 * You'll need to make sure the Maven 2 Integration plugin is installed.
 On Macs, go to Preferences and then click on Plugins.
 (On Linux, you'll find the plugins in Settings.)
 Then choose "Browse Repositories" and search for "Maven 2 Integration."
 Install that plugin and restart IntelliJ.
-Restarting should take you back to your java-deeplearning project.
+Restarting should take you back to your ND4J project.

-* Click through the folder names to the examples folder -- java-deeplearning/deeplearning4j-examples/src/main/java/org/deeplearning4j/example/ -- and then right-click on the dataset you're interested in.
+* Click through the folder names to the examples folder -- nd4j/tree/master/nd4j-examples/src/main/java/org/nd4j/examples -- and then right-click on the dataset you're interested in.
 (MNIST is where most users start.)
 There, you will find a number of nets that will run on MNIST.
 Right click on RBMMnistExample.
 In the menu that appears, look for the green arrow and choose "Run."

 ![Alt text](../img/run_menu.png)

 * Any warning messages will appear at the top of the screen.
 If IntelliJ prompts you to add an SDK, choose JDK.

-### Maven
+### The Maven Alternative to Source

 * To check if you have Maven on your machine, type this in the terminal/cmd: